Clara-Richter/ANLY521--Group-Project/README.md

 $ conda env create -f environment.yml
 ```

-This will create a new Conda environment called '...' with all the required packages.
+This will create a new Conda environment called `MedEase` with all the required packages.

 Next, go to project folder and activate the Conda environment using the following command
 ```
 $ cd ANLY521--Group-Project
-$ conda activate ...
+$ conda activate MedEase
 ```

 Install MedEase: